-DCME adopts standardised approaches for calculating its regulatory capital requirements in relation to market risk accordance with CRD IV, Part Three, Title IV (Own funds requirements for Market Risk).
+DCME adopts standardised approaches for calculating its regulatory capital requirements in relation to market risk accordance with CRR, Part Three, Title IV (Own funds requirements for Market Risk).

-3.2.
+4.2.
 Credit Risk

 Credit risk is defined as the potential financial loss arising from a customer or counterparty failing to meet its financial obligations to the Firm as they become due.
-Credit Risk includes Counterparty Risk and Issuer Risk, along with Reputational, Litigation and other risks.
+Credit Risk includes Counterparty Risk and Issuer Risk.

-Counterparty Risk primarily arises on over the counter (OTC) transactions, including derivatives and securities financing transactions, and is the risk that a counterparty may default before completing the satisfactory settlement of the transaction.
+Counterparty Risk primarily arises on over the counter (OTC) transactions, including derivatives and securities financing transactions, and is the risk that a counterparty may default before completing the satisfactory settlement of the transaction, exposing the firm to potential losses arising from cost of replacement and liquidation risks.
 Counterparty Risk is also present in the form of nostro balances and as cost of replacement in cash securities transactions where the firm has intermediated as simultaneous principal.
 Credit Risk is also present as Issuer Risk, where an event of default (or similar) creates a loss in the Firm's inventory through the issuer's inability to repay its obligation.

-RALCO sets credit policy and oversees the control of credit risk.
-It is supported by the Credit Risk Department of the Firm's Risk Division.
+DCME's Risk & Asset Liability Committee (RALCO) sets credit policy and oversees the control of credit risk.
+It is supported by the Credit Risk Department which sits within the Firm's Risk Management & Compliance Division.
 Counterparty exposure is managed by counterparty rating, limit setting (notional, credit, settlement and issuer, each applied where necessary), exposure monitoring and exception reporting.

 Formal Credit approval is required for all potential counterparties as part of the Firm's account opening process.
 Using an internally developed rating system, internal ratings ['ICR'] are then key in formalising an appropriate limit structure.
-ICRs are determined through a combination of quantitative and qualitative factors, trend analysis, global peer comparisons, scorecard-based factors and publicly available information and accounts, to ensure overall consistency with external ratings provided by ECAI's (External Credit Assessment Institutions).
+ICRs are determined through a combination of quantitative and qualitative factors, trend analysis, global peer comparisons, scorecard-based factors and publicly available information and accounts, to ensure overall consistency with external ratings provided by External Credit Assessment Institutions (ECAI's).

 Credit Limits are set at individual counterparty (legal entity) level and for groups of connected counterparties; Per Issuer Limits are set similarly.
-The overall limit profile approved for counterparties and groups of connected counterparties takes due consideration of constraints imposed on limits to ensure the Firm's adherence to the FCA's Large Exposure Rule.
-Credit requirements beyond Risk Division approval authority must be approved by senior management and/or the Risk Management Department of the Parent.
+The overall limit profile approved for counterparties and groups of connected counterparties considers appropriate constraints executed to ensure the Firm's adherence to the FCA's Large Exposure Rule.
+Credit requirements beyond the Risk Management & Compliance Division's approval authority must be approved by senior management and/or the Risk Management Department of the Parent.

 The counterparty base is predominantly investment grade banks, financial institutions, fund managers, funds and large corporates.
-At 31st March 2014 credit limits extended to investment grade counterparties represented 92% (2013: 94%) of total credit limits granted and credit exposure to all sub-investment grade counterparties was lower at less than 0.2% (2013: 0.5%) of the total.
+At 31 March 2015 credit limits extended to investment grade counterparties represented 91% (2014: 92%) of total credit limits granted, and credit exposure to all sub-investment grade counterparties stood at 0.7% (2014: 0.5%) of total counterparty risk (calculated as Mark-to-Market + Potential Future Exposure, for all counterparties including affiliates beyond DCME's own control).